sanjay900/task-knockout/README.md

 This project will (soon) be split in two:
   - A Jira only command line client
   - A command line integration for jira, git and github workflows.

 After such split this repository will become the jira client cappable of drive some of the jira features through command line.

 ## Notes:

-Still in heavy development: lots WILL change.
+Still in development: something might change.